-I studied at the European School of Animal Osteopathy gaining a diploma in Animal Manual Therapy and Osteopathic Manipulation Techniques.
-I continued my studies further at The College of Animal Physiotherapy and was awarded her Diploma with merit in Animal Physiotherapy.
+I studied at the European School of Animal Osteopathy (ESAO) gaining a diploma in Animal Manual Therapy and Osteopathic Manipulation Techniques.
+I continued my studies further at The College of Animal Physiotherapy and was awarded my diploma with merit in Animal Physiotherapy.

 As an Animal Physiotherapist it is important to keep up to date with advances in the physiotherapy and veterinary fields.
 It is therefore paramount that at least 25 hrs continued professional development (CPD) is undertaken every year.
-This is a mandatory requirement by The Institute of Registered Veterinary and Animal Physiotherapists (IRVAP) and The Association for the Scientific Study of Veterinary and Animal Physiotherapy (ASSVAP) as is being fully insured.This ensures that every patient will benefit from the best possible treatment.
+This is a mandatory requirement by The Institute of Registered Veterinary and The Register of Animal Musculoskeletal Practitiioners (RAMP) as is being fully insured.This ensures that every patient will benefit from the best possible treatment.

 I have a keen interest in canine athletes too.
 As the owner of a rather energetic terrier it was hoped that he would partake in agility competitions.
-However, he had a different plan showing no interest,not even when roast lamb was used as a reward!!.
-It was a definite NO. If time permits I would like to register him as a pets as therapy dog.
+However, he had a different plan; showing no interest at all,not even when roast lamb was used as a reward!!.
+It was a definite NO!.
+If time permits I would like to register him as a pets as therapy dog.
 He is such a happy dog and makes everybody around him smile.
 My other dog is an elderly border terrior who seems to get more lively the older he gets.
 Currently 15 years old and going strong.

 I have a keen interest in neurology and exercise therapy.
 I am interested in how injury is interpreted by the brain and how neurological patterns within the body adapt to injury.
 The outcome is abnormal kinematics (abnormal movement) as motor control is interrupted.
-Following injury, where kinetic abnormality has become apparent, it takes time and patience to re-educate the bodies neurological system to function at optimum once again.
+Following injury, where kinetic abnormality has become apparent, it takes time and patience to re-educate the bodies neurological system to function at optimum, or as close as we can possibly get, once again.
 This interest is leading me down the neurokinetic science path.
-I look forward to completing my training in this field and putting it in to practice in 2018/2019.
+I look forward to completing my training in this field and putting it in to practice.